 Sustainability inherently requires innovation because organizations cannot solve the specific sustainability challenges they face by doing what they have always done.

 Research has shown that organizational and technological innovations that yield both bottom-line and top-down returns.
 Companies that operate in a manner that’s environmentally friendly lowers costs by reducing the inputs required to function.
 The process generates additional revenue from better products and enables corporate organizational innovation.

 Voices.com has learned that sustainable business practices not only help the environment, but also improve profitability by supporting greater efficiency, reduced waste, less liability exposure, improved community relations and more.

 Companies can expect an increase in productivity as a result of a comprehensive sustainability strategy, largely because employees increasingly want to work for companies that are doing their part for communities and the planet.

 The triple bottom line is another, and sometimes more accessible way for business owners to look at sustainability.
 The term, coined by John Elkington, founder of SustainAbility, a sustainability consultancy, proposes that organizations of all sizes focus on the three pillars of people, planet and profit.
 This concept is sometimes expressed as a three-legged stool that comprised of the environment, society and economy.

-For 2013, Voices.com selected a single priority; to operate a paperless office - on which to focus our efforts and help direct our plans to leave a smaller footprint.
+Voices.com selected a single priority; to operate a paperless office - on which to focus our efforts and help direct our plans to leave a smaller footprint.